 I hate when people praise Lord of the Rings.
 And the worst part is, everybody does.
 Lots of published novelists make broad claims about the way fiction should be (eg. all villains should have at least one redeeming trait), realize that Lord of the Rings doesn't meet that criterion, and then make up some stupid exception for it (eg. "but that was then, and this is now" - I've seen that one verbatim before).
 Well I'm sick of it.
 You're about to hear all of the reasons Lord of the Rings is trash.

 Boromir was right when he said, "Give Gondor the weapon of the enemy."
 Power is not evil and goodguys need to use it to beat people who are.
-I know the one ring is a special case because it causally corrupts you, but that's metaphysically incoherent because nothing can take your free will because free will is immaterial.
+I know the one ring is a special case because it causally corrupts you, but that's metaphysically impossible because nothing can take your free will because free will is immaterial.
 While you could argue the ring only simulates this effect by subjecting the wearer to extreme temptation, there still should have been a question of trying to resist it instead of sacrificing millions of lives to win the war the hard way.
 Especially since Frodo slipped on the ring at at least one point during the story and wasn't corrupted.